Arnie Miles, Georgetown

-AAC has also been providing guidance on interpretation of the Assurance spec to the group working on updating the AD Assurance Cookbook.
-Several members of the AAC had a good call with the AD Assurance group recently.
+AAC has also been providing guidance around interpretation of the Assurance spec to the group working on the updated version of the AD Assurance Cookbook.
+Several members of the AAC a good call with the AD Assurance group recently, and the questions and issues have been resolved from the AAC's perspective.
 The AD Assurance group has done an excellent job in updating the Cookbook.
 The whole community will benefit.

-The Cloud Security Alliance is producing a cloud controls matrix, including information relative to higher ed.
-The InCommon TAC and the AAC are looking at providing input to this matrix around federated authentication and IdM.
-One goal is to ensure that Net+ services have appropriate security features and can be smoothly integrated into a federated environment.
+The Cloud Security Alliance is producing a Cloud controls matrix and including some information relative to higher ed.
+The InCommon TAC and the AAC are looking at where we can provide input around federated authentication and IdM.
+One goal is to ensure that Net+ services have appropriate security features and can be easily integrated into a federated environment.

 Arnie: Georgetown is looking at a new IDM system and whether and how to incorporate MFA is a big part of the discussion.
 It was agreed that the InCommon Assurance profiles can be a helpful tool in developing requirements and processes for a new IDM system.